 DSP believes taking a holistic view of a student yields the best strategies on ways to improve their success.
 Whereas other coaching programs at large universities clearly delineate between academic and personal obstacles for students, DSP coaches have the versatility to be a resource for a wide range of student issues.
 While there are situations in which referral to a more specific resource on campus is necessary, DSP students should have the expectation that they can rely on their academic coach as an empathetic figure who is genuinely invested in their experience as a student at UT Austin.

 The DSP Mentor Program exists to cultivate relationship-building among first-year students and upperclassmen within the Discovery Scholars Program.
-DSP Mentors aim to assist with the transition from high school to college through connecting students to campus resources, sharing personal experiences, and promoting an inclusive environment.
+DSP Mentors aim to assist with the transition from high school to college by connecting students to campus resources, sharing personal experiences, and promoting an inclusive environment.
 The DSP Mentor Program is certified by the College Reading and Learning Association (CRLA) in order to provide professional standards of skill and training, recognition for mentors’ successful work, and to strengthen program credibility.
 Through training, mentors are equipped with skills and experiences transferable to other professional opportunities and their future careers after UT Austin.